Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State Players to Watch

 Cam Carter averages 6.5 points, 3 rebounds and 1.5 assists per contest.
-Defensively, he delivers 0.9 steals and 0.3 blocked shots.
+Defensively, he averages 0.9 steals and 0.3 blocked shots.

 Florida Atlantic Players to Watch

-The Owls get 13 points, 5.2 rebounds and 1.5 assists per game from Alijah Martin.

-Vladislav Goldin is putting up a team-high 6.4 rebounds per game.
-And he is producing 10.2 points and 0.4 assists, making 63% of his shots from the floor.
+Vladislav Goldin tops the Owls in rebounding (6.4 per game), and posts 10.2 points and 0.4 assists.
+He also posts 0.4 steals and 1.2 blocked shots.

-Nicholas Boyd paces the Owls in assists (2.6 per game), and posts 8.9 points and 4.3 rebounds.
+Nicholas Boyd is No. 1 on the Owls in assists (2.6 per game), and puts up 8.9 points and 4.3 rebounds.
 He also delivers 0.8 steals and 0 blocked shots.

-The Owls receive 7.1 points, 2.5 rebounds and 2.2 assists per game from Bryan Greenlee.
+The Owls get 7.1 points, 2.5 rebounds and 2.2 assists per game from Bryan Greenlee.

 Kansas State Top Performers (Last 10 Games)